 As a knee arthroplasty procedure, MAKOplasty® is typically covered by most Medicare-approved and private health insurers.

 Dr. Felix Cheung is the region's only orthopedic surgeon who is fellowship trained in musculoskeletal oncology.
-He completed his musculoskeletal oncology fellowship at Harvard Medical School and his orthopaedic residency at West Virginia University.
+He completed his musculoskeletal oncology fellowship at Harvard Medical School and his orthopedic residency at West Virginia University.
 Dr. Cheung is not just the only orthopedic oncologist within a 120-mile radius of Huntington, but the region's most experienced orthopedic surgeon in performing MAKOplasty — or partial knee replacement — using an interactive robotic arm.
-His unique training and experience are key to the succcess of Cabell Huntington Hospital's award-winning joint replacement program.
+His unique training and experience are key to the success of Cabell Huntington Hospital's award-winning joint replacement program [LINK].

 If you have knee pain, you may be interested in: